-Taking your customer base and diving further into their specific demographics can explain their purchasing habits, daily life, and other essential details you’ll want to understand to adequately advertise your products to them.
+Taking your customer base and diving further into their specific demographics can explain their purchasing habits, daily life, and other essential details you’ll want to understand to advertise your products to them adequately.

 There are many different demographics you can learn about your target audience, such as their: nationality, race, religion, level of education, occupation, household income, family size, gender, and age.

-If you currently sell on Amazon, you can check this information through your Amazon demographics report.
+You can check this information through your Amazon demographics report if you currently sell on Amazon.

 Your target audience might tend to live in a particular location.
-This might be as specific as a particular part of town or as large as an entire continent.
+This might be as specific as a specific part of town or as large as an entire continent.

-Psychographic segmentation categorizes people depending on the things they like to do, such as their interests or specific personality traits.
+Psychographic segmentation categorizes people depending on what they like to do, such as their interests or specific personality traits.

-This is a significant finding you can use to market the same product to different demographics who find use in a brand or product.
+You can use this significant finding to market the same product to different demographics who find use in a brand or product.

-Common ways you can segment psychographic may include opinions, interests, activities, social class, lifestyle, personal values, attitudes, and personalities.
+Common ways you can segment psychographics may include opinions, interests, activities, social class, lifestyle, personal values, attitudes, and personalities.

-This category specifically refers to the way that people behave in accordance with your products.
+This category specifically refers to how people behave following your products.